DanielOliveros/TestViagogo/README.md

 The program has been developed using Java with the IDE Eclipse.
 Thus, to execute the project a good option would be import the project with Eclipse and run it there.
-The Object Oriented paradigm was follwed and three classes were defined:
+The Object Oriented paradigm was follwed and four classes were defined:

 -World

 -Event

 -Ticekt

 -Location

 Assumptions: